Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

   - MacOS
 ---

-M1 Macs don't have support for Bootcamp.
+M1 Macs don't have support for Bootcamp, so you can't install Windows through normal means.
 So, in order to have a working Windows environment, you have to do it all in a virtual machine.
 The problem is that QEMU isn't optimized for M1 Macs, and virtualization is very slow... unless it uses MacOS' Hypervisor.Framework.
-While this isn't quite as performant as paid solutions (like Parallels), it works 'fast enough' and is completely free.
+While this isn't quite as performant as paid solutions (like Parallels), it works fast enough for most people and is completely free.

 Updated 1/6/22: Building your own QEMU is no longer needed.
-It's been merged into the main branch, woohoo!
+It's been merged into the main branch!
 Just make sure your QEMU version is 6.2 or higher.
 {: .notice--info}

 Let's get started.